oofiksoo/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+A: for each loops through items, .map returns a collection of elements after looping.
 2. What is the difference between a function and a method?
+A: a method is attatched as part of a parent object.
 3. What is closure?
+A: a retrival or manipulation of data inside the global scope that occurs at some point after the decliration.
 4. Describe the four rules of the 'this' keyword.
+a: Global binding is to the highest scope available. implicit is called by a parent. new binding is during a new instance of the object. explicit is a direct call to the scope, which can be ran immediatly, or saved for later

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to access and call functions on parent objects. like a pipeline connecting objects.
 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: